Trusts can be used for estate planning to pass assets to beneficiaries while keeping them out of probate and further from contestation.

-A trust is active from the moment that it is created, and you can use it to distribute different assets to your beneficiaries.
+A trust is active from the moment that it is created, click here to know how to set up a trust for estate, and you can use it to distribute different assets to your beneficiaries.
 They are used most commonly to keep these assets out of the probate process and provide beneficiaries with immediate access.

 Depending on where your trust is situated, it may be subject to different taxes.
 Trusts are often used to alleviate tax pressure on certain individuals, but recent changes in Canadian tax laws make this more difficult.